 At Beldon Primary School we are very fortunate to have a wonderful Nature Play Area.
-This is an area where children can play with sticks, rocks, tyres etc. This is an area where children can climb trees, build a pretend camp fire or make a hut.
+This is an area where children can play with sticks, rocks, tyres etc. They can climb trees, build a pretend camp fire or make a hut.
 The only restriction in this area is their amazing imagination.